Chloe-Johnson/Security_Portfolio/ELK-Stack-Project/README.md

 - **Install docker.io**: The Docker engine, used for running containers.

-- **Install python3-pip** package manager used to install Python Software
+- **Install python3-pip** This is the package manager used to install Python Software

 - **Install docker** (this is the Docker Python pip module)

+- **Increase Virtual Memory** This increases virtual memory in the Elk container

+- **Download and Launch Elk Docker Container** This will download and start the sepb/elk:716 container on the Elk machine.
+Published ports include 5601:Kibana, 9200:Elastic Search, 5044:Filebeat.

+-**Enable Docker System Service on Boot** This tells Docker to enable on boot-up.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.